 I made this!

-Brutalism's pop culture association with cold concrete, totalitarian regimes, cold bureaucracy, social decay and so on has long frustrated me.
-Partly because its a fall from such lofty ideals, partly because on some level I kind of hate the process where this loose bundle of goals and ideals is eventually stripped down to just an aesthetic to be endlessly paraded.
+Brutalism's pop culture association with concrete, totalitarian regimes, cold bureaucracy, social decay and so on has long frustrated me.
+Partly because its a fall from such lofty ideals, partly because on some level I kind of hate the process where this loose bundle of goals and ideals is eventually stripped down to just an aesthetic to be endlessly sold and paraded around.

 So in the spirit of Quake, I decided to smash up a bunch of disparate things and see if they added up to anything interesting that might challenge that a little, namely: